inkyblackness/ss-specs/archives/levelObjects.md

 ### Class Specific Information

-In the following chunks, all tables have entries with a common prefix.
+In the following chunks, all tables have a static count of entries.
+Each entry has a common prefix.

 **Level Object Prefix** (6 bytes)